AlemaDev/TravelAgency/README.md

 ## To work now:
 ```
 -add an authentication system with users and admins
--replace old css with chakraUI
+-replace old css with Tailwind
 ```
 ## Old stuff fixed:
 ```